-Through unique partnerships with county and state government, together with the generosity of businesses, industries and private citizens, Piedmont Technical College has established itself as an institution that is both responsive to immediate needs and futuristic.
+Through unique partnerships with county and state government, together with the generosity of businesses, industries and private citizens, Piedmont Technical College has established itself as an institution that is responsive both to immediate and futuristic needs.
 With an eye toward the projected needs of employers and employees in its sevencounty support area, the college has as its goal continuous improvement in the provision of educational programs and services.
 As a recognized leader in two-year education, PTC constantly searches for effective ways to more fully serve the citizens of its support area.

-1970's master plan projected a total, full-credit enrollment of 3,000 by the year 2000.
+The 1970s master plan projected a total, full-credit enrollment of 3,000 by the year 2000.
 That goal was surpassed in 1994.
-In the late 1990's, distance learning opportunities, expanded course offerings at all six county centers and growth in partnerships with area employers resulted in one enrollment record after another.
-In recent years, fall enrollment exceeded 5,000, and spring enrollments reamain at all-time highs.
+In the late 1990s, distance learning opportunities, expanded course offerings at all six county centers and growth in partnerships with area employers resulted in one enrollment record after another.
+In recent years, fall enrollment exceeded 5,000, and spring enrollments remain at all-time highs.